System-Genesis/basic_match/README.md

 The only required condition for a record is to have an identifier: Identity Card, Personal Number or Goal User Id.

+After creating the record, sends it to the merger.

 ## output:

 matched record: